top of page

 Charles Eubert du Chambge de Liessart.

-le Bertre wax seal stamp.
+Chevalier Le Bertre wax seal stamp.
+Collection of antique seals.

 This finely carved seal stamp, engraved with an alliance coat of arms, belonged to a member of the de Bonnault family.
 However, I have not been able to determine the exact identity of its owner or that of his spouse.
 The de Bonnault family held the titles of Viscounts of Villemenard and Houët.
 Although the documented title of the family is viscount, the coronet above the shields is that of a count.
 Furthermore, a drawing of the arms dated 17 June 1867 bears the inscription “Comte de Bonnault Sauldre,” suggesting that the Sauldre branch of the de Bonnault family may have held the title of count.
 The coronet on the drawing is however the coronet of a viscount, which is confusing.
 One notable member of the family was François-Joseph Bonnault d'Houet, born in the 18th century.
 He was the son of François Antoine de Bonnault, vicomte de Saint-Germain-du-Puy, and Catherine Turpin.